demichie/elicipy/README.md

 ### GITHUB STREAMLIT REPOSITORY

 1. Fork this repository.
-1. Edit in the input file createWebformDict.py the fields datarepo (with the forked repository) and the RepositoryData (with the new github repository for the answers).
+1. Edit in the input file createWebformDict.py the fields datarepo (set to 'github') and the RepositoryData (with the new github repository for the answers).
 1. Set in the input file createWebformDict.py the quest_type variable to "seed" of "target".